logzio/documentation/docs/_include/general-shipping/k8s.md

 ## Adding metric names to Kubernetes 360 filter

-To customize Prometheus metrics in your Kubernetes environment, you need to modify the `prometheusFilters` configuration in your Helm chart.
+Customize Prometheus metrics in your Kubernetes environment by modifying the `prometheusFilters` configuration in your Helm chart.

 **1. Identify metrics to keep**